Urban Renewal Program

 Planning tools available to the City of Ballarat in the realm of urban renewal include structure plans and urban design frameworks.

 Structure plans are strategic plans that set out the direction that an area or activity centre should take in terms of future land use and development outcomes, including public realm and transport.
-Similar plans have already been created for regional centres like Geelong and Bendigo, and also activity centres throughout metropolitan Melbourne.
+Similar plans have already been created in regional centres like Geelong and Bendigo, and also activity centres throughout metropolitan Melbourne.

 Structure plans are aimed at creating vibrant places and communities that support population growth, business investment through liveable, sustainable activity centres in terms of the activities, buildings, public realm and transport and access.